and the calm is deep where the quiet waters flow

 “I am a cultivator!” he snapped back, hitting the wall for good measure.
 “Unlock the door!
 The letter said nothing—”

 “The letter said my master would train every disciple in the way that your sects failed to,” Jiaojiao laughed at him.
-“Including you, omega!
+“Including you, kunze!
 You’ll stay in here until my master deems you ready to be sent back.”

 It was useless; he could hear her walk away already, laughing boisterously through the night.
 Whoever was posted outside to guard the house obviously had no intention of listening to him either.
 Wei Wuxian hit the wall another time.
 His knuckles ached fiercely at the blow, but he ignored it.

 He let himself fall to the floor and rubbed furious hands through his hair.

 He should have seen it coming.
 He who had become so wary of unexpected situations since Jin Zixun’s coming to the Lotus Pier, who had taken to avoiding Yu Ziyuan as ostentatiously as she did him, who kept his sword by his side always… Now he was unarmed and alone and with seemingly no way out.
 He did not expect that there would be any other exit to the house, or any window he could jump out of.